manoharan-lab/holopy/docs/source/users/firststeps.rst

 Using YAML files
 ----------------

-Holopy can save and load all of its objects from `YAML
+HoloPy can save and load all of its objects from `YAML
 <http://www.yaml.org/>`_ files.
 These are designed to be both human and
 computer readable and provide both our serialization format, and an alternative method for specifying things like optical metadata.